-Microplastics on a petri dish Microplastic particles collected in CMSM 2018.
+Microplastics on a petri dish Microplastics collected in CMSM 2018.

-- Picking out particles is an important process that greatly affects the accuracy of microplastic analysis. - There are several methods of separating plastic particles from a sample, such as picking plastic particles out after fractionating the sample by size using sieves of various sieve mesh opening sizes such as 5 mm, 1 mm, and 0.3 mm, and picking the plastic particles from the filter paper after directly filtering the sample.
-Stereomicroscopes are commonly used to facilitate picking out microplastics. - In ILC2017, despite the use of stereomicroscopes by all the laboratories for hand-picking, the quantities of separated plastic particles <1 mm from the standard samples were underestimated by 40 to 80%, and the variance in reported results among the laboratories was also large.
-This was thought to have resulted from the loss of particles in the pretreatment process and incomplete picking due to overlooking small particles masked by contaminants. - To obtain fairly accurate results, conducting the picking process carefully is recommended even when a stereomicroscope is used, and exerting caution to avoid losing particles in pretreatment.
-Be especially careful not to overlook particles smaller than 1 mm. - Therefore, as in case with sampling errors arising due to mesh sizes, to maintain comparability of results, reporting results for both particles smaller than 1 mm and for particles larger than 1 mm separately is recommended.
+- Particle isolation is an important process that greatly affects the accuracy of the microplastic analysis. - There are several methods of separating plastic particles from a sample, such as isolation of plastic particles out after fractionating the sample by size using sieves of various sieve mesh opening sizes such as 5 mm, 1 mm, and 0.3 mm, and picking the plastic particles from the filter paper after directly filtering the sample.
+Stereomicroscopes are commonly used to facilitate this.

+• Despite the use of stereomicroscopes by all the laboratories for hand-picking, the quantities of separated plastic particles <1 mm from the standard samples were underestimated by 40 to 80%, and the variance in reported results among the laboratories was also large.
+This was thought to have resulted from the loss of particles during the pretreatment process as well as incomplete particle isolation.

+- To obtain fairly accurate results, conducting the picking process carefully is recommended even when a stereomicroscope is used, and exerting caution to avoid losing particles in pretreatment.
+Be especially careful not to overlook particles smaller than 1 mm. - Reporting should separate particles by size, specifically for those smaller than 1 mm and for particles larger than 1 mm to maintain comparability based on sampling errors related to mesh size.

-- The accuracy of picking out particles greatly affects microplastic analysis results, as plastic particles picked out from the sample, whether pretreated or not, are used for subsequent measurement and analysis. - Particle fractionation using sieves with various mesh openings, such as 5 mm, 1 mm, 0.3 mm may be carried out before pretreatment when the samples include non-plastic materials. - In ILC2017, many laboratories filtered the samples through sieves with mesh openings of 5 mm or 0.3 mm for fractionation and then suction filtered using filter paper of about 0.8 μm.
+- The accuracy of particle isolation greatly affects microplastic analysis results, as plastic particles picked out from the sample, whether pretreated or not, are used for subsequent measurement and analysis. - Particle fractionation using sieves with various mesh openings, such as 5 mm, 1 mm, 0.3 mm may be carried out before pretreatment when the samples include non-plastic materials. - In the ILC, many laboratories filtered the samples through sieves with mesh openings of 5 mm or 0.3 mm for fractionation and then suction filtered using a filter paper of about 0.8 μm.
 Many laboratories used glass fiber filters and polycarbonate filters.
-These laboratories used stereomicroscopes to pick out particles from the sieves or filter paper.
-However, the analysis results for quantities of particles smaller than 1 mm were less than the design value (about 40-80% of the design value).
+These laboratories used stereomicroscopes to isolate particles from the sieves or filter paper.
+However, the analysis results for numbers of particles smaller than 1 mm were less than the design value (about 40-80% of the design value).
 This was seen across all laboratories, and the variation in the reported values between these laboratories was also great. - This may reflect the difficulty in visually finding small particles that are mixed in with nonplastic material.
-Also, as glass petri dishes were used in many cases when picking out the particles, they may have caused difficulty in picking out transparent particles. - For improvement, laboratories participating in ILC2017 have suggested that it would be advisable to work with a microscope as much as possible, using not only the backlight but also the incident light when confirming the existence of particles. - It is necessary to pay special attention when picking out fibrous particles as they can be mistaken for other materials (natural fibers, etc.). - At the same time, it is also important to build capacity among analysts to improve the accuracy of the picking process.
-Therefore, recovery tests and duel identification procedures are recommended. - Although it is convenient to use sieves before picking out the particles, special care should be taken to avoid losing particles that have longest lengths greater than the sieve openings, which may nonetheless pass through the sieve (see §3.4, Fig. 3-3). - When separating with a sieve, it is desirable to re-collect the sample passed through the finest sieve on filter paper. - In ILC2017, the research institute that conducted re-collection reported a value closer to the design value for fine particles smaller than 1 mm.
+Also, as glass petri dishes were used in many cases when isolating the particles, they may have caused difficulty in isolation transparent particles. - For improvement, it is advisable to work with a microscope as much as possible, using not only the backlight but also the incident light when confirming the existence of particles. - It is necessary to pay special attention when isolating fibrous particles as they can be mistaken for other materials (natural fibers, etc.). - At the same time, it is also important to build capacity among analysts to improve the accuracy of the picking process.
+Therefore, recovery tests and duel identification procedures are recommended. - Although it is convenient to use sieves before particle isolation, special care should be taken to avoid losing particles that have the longest lengths greater than the sieve openings, which may nonetheless pass through the sieve (see Section 3.4, Fig. 3-3). - When separating with a sieve, it is desirable to re-collect the sample passed through the finest sieve on filter paper. - In the ILC, the research institute that conducted re-collection reported a value closer to the design value for fine particles smaller than 1 mm.

-3. 4 Counting and measuring sizes of particles
+3.4 Counting and size measuring